Latest Spring Boot 2.1 -Creating a Web Application

 public String showTodos(ModelMap model){

-String name = (String) model.get("name");
+name = (String) model.get("name");

 model.put("todos", service.retrieveTodos(name));